DarkEnergyProcessor/NPPS4/util/achievement.md

   * greater than or equal - Checked condition is equal or greater than of specific value (`a >= b`).
 * unknown - It is unknown what to do with this value.
 * local track - The increment value is tracked in this achievement only.
 This implies "compare greater than or equal".
-* global track - The value is tracked in global user statistics.
+* global track - The value is tracked across previous achievement.
 This implies "compare greater than or equal".
 * behavior - Changes certain behavior when comparing certain constraints.

 Below is the list of achievement types and their corresponding parameters: